How to Self-Host AFFiNE with Docker Compose

 AFFiNE is the most visually ambitious self-hosted Notion alternative.
 The combination of documents and whiteboards in one app is unique — no other self-hosted tool does this.
 If you use Notion and Miro together, AFFiNE aims to replace both.

-The caveat: AFFiNE is still in active development (pre-1.0).
-Expect bugs, missing features, and breaking changes between versions.
+The caveat: AFFiNE is still pre-1.0 (v0.26.3 as of March 2026).
+Expect occasional bugs and breaking changes between versions.
 For production team documentation, Outline or BookStack are more stable.
-For personal experimentation or teams comfortable with beta software, AFFiNE is exciting and worth watching.
+For personal use or teams comfortable with rapidly evolving software, AFFiNE is exciting and improving fast.

 Choose AFFiNE if whiteboards are essential to your workflow.
 Choose AppFlowy for a more mature Notion clone.
 Choose Outline for stable team documentation.